Location

 CARDIOVASCULAR DISEASE PREVENTION: HARM REDUCTION NEEDS TO START EARLY

-PANEL DISCUSSION: INNOVATIVE HORIZONS: PIONEERING HARM REDUCTION IN TOBACCO, FOOD & BEVERAGE
+PANEL DISCUSSION: HARM REDUCTION IN TOBACCO, FOOD & BEVERAGE

-• Redefining food and beverage safety by pioneering methods to eliminate harmful ingredients and set groundbreaking industry standards.
+• Redefining food and beverage safety by alternative methods to eliminate harmful ingredients and set different industry standards.

 • Inspiring and empowering consumers through transformative nutrition and wellness education, enabling healthier lifestyle choices.